Last Updated on 2026-06-11

 Once this nitrogen cycle, which started with ammonia, is complete, the water is safe for fish.
 When fish are added to an aquarium that has been put through the nitrogen cycle, the natural ammonia they release can be managed by the good bacteria.
 As long as factors like poor filtration and removal of excess waste are in place, the good bacteria will handle ammonia!

-How Long Does It Take For Ammonia To Build Up In A Fish Tank?
+How Long Does It Take to Lower Ammonia Levels in Fish Tank?

 Recap